dev-bzh/first-astro-blog/src/pages/posts/post-1.md

     alt: 'The Astro logo with the word One.'
 tags: ["astro", "blogging", "learning in public"]
 ---
 Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.
+Here, I will share my learning journey as I build a new website. test

 ## What I've accomplished